rajuanalam/rajuanalam/README.md

-# Hi there 👋, my name is Rajuan
+# Hi there 👋, my name is Rajuan Alam
 ### Frontend Developer

 A passionate frontend developer with a focus on React.
 My journey in development involves crafting clean and efficient code to bring designs to life.